 My first scuba diving experience turned out to be the most terrifying experience of my life!!!

-It also didn’t help that the underwater visibility in Goa was quite poor (between 2-5 meters across dives), leaving me overwhelmed, scared and wondering how I got myself here!
+It didn’t help that the underwater visibility in Goa was very poor (between 2-5 meters), leaving me overwhelmed, scared, and wondering how I got myself there!
+(Needless to say, I was mad at my dear friend for misrepresenting the experience to me.)

-After four grueling days of theory sessions, confined water dives in the pool and open water dives in the sea, I miraculously cleared all the skill tests and theory exams.
+After four grueling days of theory sessions, confined water dives in the pool, open water dives in the sea, and very supportive peers, I miraculously cleared all the skill tests and theory exams (even scored the highest in them!).
 However, my Instructor refused to submit my papers for certification.

-Despite clearing all the tests, I was visibly terrified and under-confident.
-He asked me to come back before the diving season ends and do a few more dives with him to build my confidence before he submits my papers to PADI.
+Despite clearing all the tests, I was visibly terrified and under-confident underwater.
+He asked me to come back before the diving season ends and do a few more dives with him to build my confidence before he submits my papers to PADI for certification.

-To be honest, by this point, I couldn’t care less about being certified.
-I’d taken the theory a bit too seriously, and with my anxiety kicking in (leading to a lot of unnecessary overthinking), I’d spent the last few days constantly visualizing myself shooting up like a balloon and bursting my lungs- an example given in the modules for what might happen if you don’t adapt to pressure changes underwater on time!
+To be honest, by this point I couldn’t care less about being certified.
+I’d taken the theory a bit too seriously, and with my anxiety kicking in (leading to a lot of unnecessary overthinking), I’d spent the last few days (and nights) constantly visualizing myself shooting up like a balloon and bursting my lungs — an example given in the modules for what might happen if you don’t adapt to pressure changes underwater on time!

-I could see what a huge expectation mismatch there had been between what I thought I’d be doing and what the course actually entailed, and all I craved for by the end of it (the last day of the course also happened to be my birthday!) was some solitude, a drink, and some sleep.
+I could see what a huge expectation mismatch there was between what I thought I’d be doing and what the course actually entailed, and all I craved by the end of it (the last day of the course also happened to be my birthday!) was solitude, a drink, and some sleep.
+Screw the certification.
+I was just glad to be alive!

 Over the course of the next few weeks, I looked back at the experience and pondered over what I could have done differently to have had a more pleasant experience.
-While I was overjoyed (and equal part amused) at the amount of physics I now knew (thus sparking a new-found curiosity for the subject), I recognized the role that my fear and anxiety played in offsetting my experience.
+While I was overjoyed (and equal part amused) at the amount of physics I now knew (sparking a newfound interest in the subject), I recognized the role that my fear and anxiety played in offsetting my experience.
 I understood that at the end of the day, it was a mind game, and if I could train my mind to overcome my fear and anxiety, I would be able to sail through this.

 This week (three months later), I came back to Goa to complete two dives with my Instructor.
 I knew that if I didn’t give it another shot (sooner than later), I would always carry the fear with me, and it would only get worse with time.

-As I revised the fundamentals with my Instructor and assembled my kit, I thought to myself- this is it.
-I took a deep breath, put on my gear, sat on the edge of the boat, held my mask in place with my fingers and did a back roll into the sea.
+As I revised the fundamentals and assembled my kit, I thought to myself- this is it.
+I took a deep breath, put on my gear, sat on the edge of the boat, held my mask in place with my fingers, and did a back roll into the sea.
 Splash!

 Three hours later- I am a certified PADI Open Water Diver 🙂

-While I had quite a topsy-turvy experience, the feeling of weightlessness in water is unparalleled and other than scuba divers, only experienced by astronauts in space.
-It’s also fascinating to see a whole different world underwater, oblivious to the happenings of the world on land!
+While I had quite a topsy-turvy experience, the feeling of weightlessness in water is unparalleled, and apart from scuba divers, it is only experienced by astronauts in space.
+It’s also fascinating to see a whole different world underwater, oblivious to the happenings of the world on land.

 Going through any challenging experience that is far outside one’s comfort zone invariably brings with it numerous life lessons.
 Needless to say, this experience taught me a lot about myself and my fears, and I write this post to share a part of this with you, in case it benefits anyone else out there.